-- The base class DecompAlgo provides the shell (init / master / subproblem / update). - Each of the methods described have derived default implementations DecompAlgoX : public DecompAlgo which are accessible by any application class, allowing full flexibility - New, hybrid or extended methods can be easily derived by overriding the various subroutines, which are called from the base class.
-For example. - Alternative methods for solving the master LP in DW, such as interior point methods or ACCPN - Add stabilization to the dual updates in LD, as in bundle methods. - For LD, replace subgradient with Volume, providing an approximate primal solution - Hybrid methods like using LD to initialize the columns of the DW master - During PC, adding cuts to both inner and outer approximations. simultaneously (Vanderbeck)
+- The base class DecompAlgo provides the shell (init / master / subproblem / update). - Each of the methods described have derived default implementations DecompAlgoX : public DecompAlgo which are accessible by any application class, allowing full flexibilit - subroutines, which are called from the base class.
+For example, - Alternative methods for solving the master LP in DW, such as interior point methods or ACCPN - Add stabilization to the dual updates in LD, as in bundle methods. - For LD, replace subgradient with Volume, providing an approximate primal solution. - Hybrid methods like using LD to initialize the columns of the DW master - During PC, adding cuts to both inner and outer approximations. simultaneously (Vanderbeck - 0